phrenotype/qorm/docs/setup.md

 The last step is to find where to call the method `\Q\Orm\SetUp::main()` that will initialize the orm.

+You need to pass only one required argument, the path to your configuration file.
+It can be anywhere in your filesystem.
+The file must always be called **qorm.config.php**.

 ### For Framework Users
 If you use a framework, find the bootstrap file, or create a middleware and call `\Q\Orm\SetUp::main()` method within it.